SolPOCandCo/SolPOC/solpoc/scripts/readme.md

 This folder contains :
 - The main script `template_optimization.py`.
 This is how SolPOC is suppose to be used.
-Open the `template_optimization.py`and change the parameters between the two lines.If you do not know the thin layers thicknesses and want optimized then, use this script.
+Open the `template_optimization.py`and change the parameters between the two lines.
+If you do not know the thin layer thicknesses and want them optimized, use this script.
 - A `Curve_RTA.py` file.
 This file is NOT for optimization.
-Its role is to plot the RTA (meaning reflectivity, transmissivity and absorptivity) curves of the thin layer stack.
-If you know the thin layers thicknesses, use this script.
+Its role is to plot the RTA (meaning reflectivity, transmissivity and absorptivity) curves of the thin layer stack, once layer thicknesses have been specified.
+If you know the thin layer thicknesses, use this script.